view previous online resources

 Links to video material must remain valid and active through the notification of jury results.
 Finally, it is important to remember that video-based works can only be presented in the book by way of still images, so priority will be given to the quality of the images submitted in representing the work.

 August 7, 2017

 * dates subject to modification or some variability due to project requirements.
 If any change are necessary, they will be noted here, and all entrants will be updated by email.

 ** note that our notification emails are sometimes not received due to aggressive filtering by email servers on the recipient side.

-sending through the USPS, mail materials to:
+sending through the USPS, mail any materials to:

-Attn: International Drawing Annual 8
+Attn: International Painting Annual 8